yqkiuo/BreastSubtypeR/README.md

 When using **BreastSubtypeR** in publications, please cite the package and the paper:

-Yang Q., Hartman J., Sifakis E. G. (2025) *BreastSubtypeR: A Unified R/Bioconductor Package for Intrinsic Molecular Subtyping in Breast Cancer Research*. **NAR Genomics and Bioinformatics**.
-(Editor’s Choice).
+Yang Q., Hartman J., Sifakis E.G. (2025) *BreastSubtypeR: A Unified R/Bioconductor Package for Intrinsic Molecular Subtyping in Breast Cancer Research*. **NAR Genomics and Bioinformatics**. **Editor’s Choice**. https://doi.org/10.1093/nargab/lqaf131

 You can also use citation("BreastSubtypeR") after installing the package to retrieve the canonical citation(s).